 Area Plans represent a shared view amongst industry participants of the optimal way to ensure economic recovery, whilst supporting the drive to net zero carbon by 2050, in a specific set of circumstances.
 For the majority of Area Plans, the NSTA will normally expect industry to lead on developing and delivering the plans.

-The NSTA have developed Guidance to aid the industry’s understanding of their responsibilities for developing Area Plans and help improve collaboration across the UKCS.
+The NSTA have developed Guidance (revised in November 2023) to aid the industry’s understanding of their responsibilities for developing Area Plans and help improve collaboration across the UKCS.
 As experience and practice develop, the NSTA will update and review this guidance.

 Under the leadership of Steve Phimister, Industry Cultural Change Champion, industry have created Behavioural Guidelines to help those involved in Area Plans.
 These Guidelines provide advice, share insights from existing Area Plans groups and signpost to relevant tools and resources.